Cold plasma therapy for mobile wound care

 The device is compact, robust and easy to transport - ideal for use in different environments.
 It can be prepared quickly and used reliably so that cold plasma therapy can be carried out wherever patients need it.

-PlasmaDerm® can and may be used by patients and relatives at home following professional instruction.
-This means that therapy is also possible between outpatient appointments – an advantage for long-term wounds that require regular support.
+PlasmaDerm can be safely used by patients and their relatives at home after professional instruction.
+This allows therapy to continue between outpatient appointments – a key benefit for chronic wounds that require regular care.

-At the same time, this approach enables patients to be actively involved in their care and treatment intervals to be kept stable.
-Care teams benefit from a noticeable reduction in workload, while the quality of treatment is reliably maintained.
+At the same time, this approach empowers patients to actively participate in their own treatment, helping to maintain consistent therapy intervals.
+Care teams benefit from a significant reduction in workload, while treatment quality remains reliably high.

 Seamless integration into everyday care